nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 A service policy allows OKE to create resources in tenancy such as compute.
 An OKE resource policy or policies enables you to regulate which groups in your tenancy can do what with the OKE API.

-Optionally create more resource policy if you want to regulate which groups can access different parts of the OKE service.
+Optionally create more resource policies if you want to regulate which groups can access different parts of the OKE service.

 Open the navigation menu.
 Under **Identity**, click **Policies**.